A family-friendly trip in North Wales

 Afternoon: Llangollen

 Llangollen is still barely seven miles from the border, but with a name like that, you know for sure you’re in Wales.
 It’s a handsome little town with lots of independent shops, perfect for browsing.
-The river Dee burbles its way under the historic stone bridge and it’s a popular spot for canoeists.
+The River Dee burbles its way under the historic stone bridge, and it’s a popular spot for canoeists.
 Several companies run thrilling rafting expeditions here, along with other adventure sports, wet and dry.
 Younger kids (and grown ups too!) will love taking a ride on the heritage Llangollen Railway.
 Lovingly restored steam engines puff their way along 10 miles of track through the leafy countryside to the town of Corwen and back.

 Find places to stay in Llangollen, attractions in Llangollen and activities to do in Llangollen.